 Why am I laughing?

 Because it strikes me as funny that a tea room from the 1920s and 1930s could be associated with horror and paranormal events.
 Or even that people would find its existence mysterious, wondering why it was ever there or what it really was.

 I suppose that given enough time and imagination mysterious auras can envelop any mundane place, even a deserted mall or a parking garage.
 But still, finding a tea room scary is like being frightened by a club sandwich.

 I have experienced a somewhat similar attitude before.
 I gave a talk on tea rooms of New York City when my book Tea at the Blue Lantern Inn came out in 2002.
 Afterwards a man in the audience came up and asked me why I didn’t mention the darker aspects of tea rooms.
-He was certain that a lot of them had been speakeasies and houses of prostitution.
+He was fixated on the idea that a lot of them had been speakeasies and houses of prostitution.

 Really?
 If that had indeed been the case, why would I not have mentioned it?
 It would be a good story.
-I’ve found no evidence of prostitution in tea rooms.
-Only rarely were tea room proprietors found selling liquor during Prohibition.
+I’ve found little evidence of prostitution in tea rooms.
+It’s true that some, a minority, of tea room proprietors were found selling liquor during Prohibition.
 A few places in Greenwich Village were raided in the early 1920s, and here and there the mob would open a joint and call it a tea room, though that was purely a ruse.
+They were totally fake.
 I feel certain it was impossible to order a diet plate or a Waldorf salad in a mob tea room.

 The dining area of the Singing Kettle tea room was up the hill from the pergola entrance shown on the black and white postcard above.
 As can be seen from a bird’s-eye view of the property, terraced stairs with fountains and shrubbery led up to the main tea room which today appears to be a residence.
 The view while dining would have been spectacular.